plone/training/deployment/opsworks/terms.rst

 When using Opsworks, you will be making use built-in Opsworks Chef Cookbooks provided by Amazon.
-These built-in Cookbooks provide a number of Recipes for configuring and deploying many types of applications using simple TTW configuration from the Opsworks control panel.
+These built-in Cookbooks provide a number of Recipes for configuring and deploying many types of applications using TTW (through the web) configuration from the Opsworks control panel.

 These include Node.js, Rails, PHP, and Java applications, but not Python [*]_.